MrEchoFi/BannerGrapV2/README.md

 Plugin system and modular codebase for easy feature expansion.</li>

 # ## Installation Process:
+         //~// You can run this tool in three ways:
+         @~1st way:
          # Install git
            sudo apt install git